joshwidjaja/CMPM-121-Final/README.md

 [F1.d] The game must implement an implicit auto-save system to support recovery from unexpected quits.
 (For example, when the game is launched, if an auto-save entry is present, the game might ask the player "do you want to continue where you left off?"
 The auto-save entry might or might not be visible among the list of manual save entries available for the player to load as part of F1.c.)

 ## Reflection
-Looking back on how you achieved the F0 requirements, how has your team’s plan changed?
-Did you reconsider any of the choices you previously described for Tools and Materials or your Roles?
-It would be very suspicious if you didn’t need to change anything.
-There’s learning value in you documenting how your team’s thinking has changed over time.
-Initially we were thinking of having copies of the crops in the scene view.
-However, since an announcement was made not wanting us to use the scene view at all, we realized we had to make some changes in our plan.
-So instead of using the scene view, we decided to make the crops colored cubes for now.
-This allows us to easily create the crops in code without having to apply some mesh to them.
-The setup of having a crop manager and a crop cell class and their roles have also changed over time.
-Originally there was no crop cell class.

 Looking back on how you achieved the new F1 requirements, how has your team’s plan changed?
 Did you reconsider any of the choices you previously described for Tools and Materials or your Roles?
 Has your game design evolved now that you've started to think about giving the player more feedback?
 It would be very suspicious if you didn’t need to change anything.
 There’s learning value in you documenting how your team’s thinking has changed over time.